 - Incorporate soil and water conservation projects, including efficient irrigation systems

-- Demonstrate healthy riparian habitat, invasive weed control and floodplain forest management
+- Restore riparian habitat, remove invasive species and demonstrate floodplan forest management

 - Show how active agricultural and conservation easements can be used to protect land

 from future development

 - Provide educational opportunities for grades K-12 (including as an outdoor classroom and